Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]SKIRMISHER[/h1]

 Skirmishers are considered by most to be the weakest faction hero class.
 Many of their abilities are either useless or broken, and many can be used only once per mission.
 Their Bullpups also have poor scaling.
 So the result is that they have essentially only one viable build, and even that falls off towards the late game significantly.

-This mod changes Skirmishers somewhat extensively, replacing charges with cooldowns, fixing bugs, improving utility and buffing weak abilities.
-The three specializations are:
-[b]Hussar[/b] - classic melee Skirmisher gameplay you know and love.
-High mobility, offensive use of the Grapple and Ripjack.
-[b]Judge[/b] - thrives under pressure, can hold a position while showering enemies with reaction attacks.
-[b]Tactician[/b] - master of breaking the flow of enemy actions and the ultimate team player.
+This mod addresses all of that.

 [list]
 [*] Ability tree rearranged.
-[*] Most abilities had their descriptions improved for clarity.
 [*] Justice - fixed a visual bug that makes the enemy float in the air if it's pulled into high cover and then killed.
 [*] Wrath and Justice - now have a special execution animation when killing humanoid enemies.
 [*] Reckoning - no longer has a cooldown, but dash attacks (outside blue move range) consume more action points.
 Now has a proper icon.